-- A physician acting as the treating physician of a physician-patient, or a physician who is a non-treating physician working within a provincial health program, must report a physician to the College when your physician-patient suffers from any medical condition where it is reasonably foreseeable1 that patients of your physician-patient or others within the context of his/her medical practice2, could be seriously harmed3 (whether physically or psychologically) as a result of the medical condition.
+- A physician acting as the treating physician of a physician-patient, or a physician who is a non-treating physician working within a provincial health program, must report a physician to the College when the physician-patient suffers from any medical condition where it is reasonably foreseeable1 that patients of the physician-patient or others within the context of his/her medical practice2, could be seriously harmed3 (whether physically or psychologically) as a result of the medical condition.

 - The treating physician must make all reasonable efforts to understand the nature and scope of the physician-patient’s practice and seek information, with the consent of the physician-patient, about the impact of the medical condition on the practice.